 The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

-Dao Huynh, Managing Associate—Energy and Infrastructure
+Dao Huynh, Senior Associate—Energy and Infrastructure

 I primarily represent energy project developers, sponsors, lenders, and other financing providers in connection with the development, financing, buying, and selling of renewable and traditional utility-scale energy projects and the financing of residential distributed solar projects.